-Polls show that most American Jews support liberal policies and will vote for Democrats.
+Polls show that most American Jews support liberal policies and voted for Democrats.
 But both parties have become sources of unease in some corners of the Jewish community, with many of 2016’s internal Jewish debates again being litigated.
 The closing days of the campaign saw a string of Republican candidates put out material echoing classic anti-Semitic tropes about a conspiracy of greedy Jews.
-And Republicans have increasingly aimed their rhetorical fire at George Soros, the liberal Jewish financier, in ways that for many echo classic anti-Semitic themes of a secretive minority asserting global control.
+And Republicans increasingly aimed their rhetorical fire at George Soros, the liberal Jewish financier, in ways that for many echo classic anti-Semitic themes of a secretive minority asserting global control.

 Earlier in the year, a string of Democratic candidates won primaries despite their willingness to criticize Israel in a way once considered unthinkable for a major party.
 Those tensions have become compounded as Israel’s right-wing government bear-hugs President Donald Trump while most American Jews continue to disapprove of him.

 “We are not a Jewish community anymore when it comes to politics,” Yehuda Kurtzer, president of the Shalom Hartman Institute of North America, said in 2016, two long years ago.
 “In fact, the phrase ‘Jewish politics’ becomes less and less sensible.
 ‘Jewish’ has just become an adjective that comes before Democrat or Republican.
 Our Judaism no longer speaks to a shared ideology.”

 Here are four takeaways on how the midterm campaign affected American Jews.

 Is the old anti-Semitism new again?